namelivia/plants-client/README.md

 # plants-client
-Webclient of a plant webapp
+Webclient of a plant webapp.

+Also an experiment for a decent Vuejs stack.